 Make it easier to offer baby a nutritious morning meal with these favorite baby breakfast ideas.
-There are a range of options to cover preferences and the foods you might have on hand.
-And all are either fast to make in the moment or can be prepared ahead of time.
+Each idea is fast to make or easy to prep ahead!

-Getting a meal onto the table in the morning can be one of the more difficult things to do as a parent—especially if you’ve been up with the kids and also need to feed yourself (and drink some coffee).
-The ideas here are meant to help you be able to feed everyone with make-ahead options or ones you can make quickly in the moment.
+The baby breakfast ideas here are meant to help you be able to feed everyone with make-ahead options or ones you can make quickly in the moment.

-There is a range of ideas, from baby breakfasts made with eggs to muffins, smoothies, cereals, and more.
-See what looks like an idea your baby might enjoy and go from there.
+There is a range of ideas, from baby breakfasts made with eggs to muffins, smoothies, cereals, and more to find the ones your baby prefers.

 Adjust the way the food is served according to the method you are using.